mminnen/automating-aws-with-python/README.md

 - List bucket
 - list contents of a bucket
 - Create and set up bucket
-- Sync directory tree to bucket
+- Sync directory tree to bucketi
+- Set AWS profile option using --profile=<profile_name>